A tradition in providing top-notch quality service

 The year 1990 ended the decades long state monopoly and new joint stock companies and private owners opened a new chapter in the history of the Karlovy Vary (Carlsbad) balneology.
 The Imperial Karlovy Vary (Carlsbad) joint stock company opened a new chapter of the history of Hotel Imperial in the year 1992; the general reconstruction completed in 2003 gave the hotel back its original glamour and, thanks to the top quality of the provided spa and hotel services, its fame as well.

-The present four-star Hotel Imperial is a holder of the World Travel Awards, a prestigious international prize for the best spa hotel in the Czech Republic.
+The present five-star Hotel Imperial is a holder of the World Travel Awards, a prestigious international prize for the best spa hotel in the Czech Republic.
 However, it definitely does not rest on its laurels and continues to do the maximum to satisfy its guests.
 The Imperial Balneology Centrum received a brand new face shining with colors in 2007.
 Practically everything here is new: the layout, all the technical equipment, balneology technology, tubs, and the modern stainless steel rehabilitation pool.

 Come to see the beauty and the luxury of the Hotel Imperial for yourself.
 You can also reserve the accommodation, spa and wellness services online.